ABOUT THE NTFB

-- Creating proposals and meeting materials
+- Create proposals and meeting materials

-- Scheduling meetings and managing calendars
+- Schedule meetings and manage calendars

-- Assisting with donor requests as needed
+- Assist with donor requests as needed

-- Coordinating Affinity Group activities as needed
+- Coordinate Affinity Group activities as needed

 - The person in this position needs to adapt well in the face of work stressors, such as customer service complaints, compliance offenses, meeting deadlines, and competing programmatic priorities.